pytorch/builder/conda/README.md

 ### TODO
 - [ ] Make sure you build against magma
-- [ ] Build and test on Linux + CUDA
+- [x] Build and test on Linux + CUDA
 - [ ] Build and test on OSX + CUDA
-- [ ] Check what happens when you build on Linux + CUDA on one machine and run the binary on another machine
+- [x] Check what happens when you build on Linux + CUDA on one machine and run the binary on another machine
-  - without cuda
+  - [x] without cuda or a driver
-  - with a different GPU driver than the original
+  - [x] with a different GPU driver than the original
-  - with an insufficient driver version corresponding to the CUDA version
+  - [x] with an insufficient driver version corresponding to the CUDA version